jlinoff/csdiff/README.md

 <a name="using"></a>
 ## Using It
 The tool is very similar to sdiff, [wdiff](https://www.gnu.org/software/wdiff/) or diff.
-You specify two files or substitions and it outputs the differences between them using ANSI terminal colorization to highlight the differences.
+You specify two files or substitutions and it outputs the differences between them using ANSI terminal colorization to highlight the differences.

 You can specify replacement patterns to mask or filter differences that you don't care about,